Preparing Your Landscape

-- Have two or more roads in and out of your parcel provides an alternate route in case of emergency.
+- Two or more roads in and out of your parcel provides an alternate route in case of emergency.
 Dead-end roads should have a turnaround as approved by the local fire authority.

 - Each road should be accessible year round and at least 20 feet wide

-- Road grades should be less than 5% (5 foot rise for each 100-foot distance) for larger fire equipment to access.
+- Road grades should be less than 5% (5 foot rise for each 100-foot distance) are more accessible for larger fire equipment.

 Wind is another factor to consider alongside aspect and slope.
 A south-facing slope with southerly winds can easily span the 30 foot "lean and clean" recommendation.
 Work with your local resource experts to install adequate measures if your property is at risk.

 Decorative Features such as fencing, firewood and gazebos should be considered in laying out your landscape.
 As with other fuels, these are combustible materials which only serve to add heat and embers during wildfires.
 Use appropriate clearance or modify positioning for these features to reduce the threat from burning embers.